levoai/docs/docs/beta/api-observability/common-tasks/sensor/filter-traffic.md

 # IP Filters: IP/Port/Network address based granular filtering of API traffic.
 # --------------------------------------------------------------------------------------------
 # IP Filters enable granular capture of API traffic based on various criteria.
-# Default values ignore traffic from standard ports that normally do not care HTTP traffic.
+# Default values ignore traffic from standard ports that normally do not carry HTTP traffic.
 # Refer to documentation on how these can be customized to suit your environment.
 ip-filter-list:
   default-policy: drop # Default policy is to drop all traffic